zohararad/audio5js/README.md

 ## Disclaimer

-No fluffy pinguins were harmed during the making of Audio5js.
+No fluffy penguins were harmed during the making of Audio5js.